-- Automatic Route Selection (Hybrid/PBX Mode Only).
+- Account Code Entry.
+This feature allows tracking of outgoing data calls for billing, forecasting, or budget reports. - Automatic Route Selection (Hybrid/PBX Mode Only).
 This feature routes calls over outside lines/trunks according to the number dialed and the lines/trunks available.
 Therefore, the system can be programmed to select the least expensive route for each data call over either PRI, NI-1 BRI, or T1 Switched 56 facilities. - Calling Restrictions.
 These features inhibit line access, and allow companies to control and manage communications costs for outgoing data calls. - Data Status.
 This button allows monitoring of station activity (busy, not busy) at any data station.
 Although this feature is similar to having an Inside Auto Dial or Signaling button because it lights the green LED to indicate extension-busy status, pressing the button has no effect.
 It does not dial the data extension number.
 Thus, the button does not interfere with a data call in progress, unlike an Auto Dial button, which dials its programmed number. - Personal Lines.
 This feature provides direct access from an ISDN terminal adapter data station to outside lines that support the PRI, NI-1 BRI, or T1 Switched 56 interface. - Idle Line Preference.
-This feature automatically selects the first available line for data calls. - Last Number Dialed.
-This feature automatically places a call to the last number dialed from that data station.
-The dialing sequence must include dial-out code for outside calls. - Personal Speed Dial.
+This feature automatically selects the first available line for data calls. - Personal Speed Dial.
 These 2-digit numbers are programmed for quick dialing of frequently used numbers.
-The dialing sequence requires a dialout code for outside calls. - Privacy.
+The dialing sequence requires a dial-out code for outside calls. - Privacy.
 This feature prevents loss of data by ensuring that data transmission is not interrupted accidentally.
-Privacy is automatic for data calls on ISDN terminal adapter data stations and on analog voice and modem data stations.
-Privacy is activated manually on modem data-only stations. - System Speed Dial.
-This feature allows quick dialing of numbers that are frequently used systemwide.
+Privacy is automatic for data calls on ISDN terminal adapter data stations.
+Privacy is activated manually on modem data-only stations. - Redial.
+This feature automatically places a call to the last number dialed from that data station.
+The dialing sequence must include dial-out code for outside calls. - System Speed Dial.
+This feature allows quick dialing of numbers that are frequently used system-wide.
 The dialing sequence requires a dial-out code for outside calls.
-The System Speed Dial feature is programmed systemwide for both voice and data stations.
-Follow the instructions earlier in this book to assign System Speed Dial codes to data station users.

-Certain system (voice) features interfere with data connections.
-The following system features must be disabled for the data station:

-- Voice Announce

-- Call Waiting

-- Automatic Callback
+The System Speed Dial feature is programmed system-wide for both voice and data stations.
+Follow the instructions earlier in this book to assign System Speed Dial codes to data station users. - NOTE Certain system (voice) features interfere with data connections.
+The following system features must be disabled for the data station: - Voice Announce - Call Waiting - Automatic Callback